 What Are Anchor Worms?

 Anchor worms (Lernaea spp.) are not actually worms, but a crustacean copepod parasite that embeds into the fish’s skin and has a worm-like tail that sticks out of the skin.
 The head of the parasite is under the fish's skin and has an anchor-like appendage that holds it in the skin.
 These parasites have multiple non-parasitic stages that live in the water.
 Once a male mates with a female, she attaches to a fish to mature into a reproductively-active adult.
 These parasites get the name "worm" from the extending female reproductive structure.
-Juveniles will be free-swimming in your aquarium, but will not be a nuisance for your fish.
+Juvenile anchor worms will be free-swimming in your aquarium, but will not be a nuisance for your fish.

 The Lernaea genus of copepods infects most freshwater fish.
-They are most commonly found on goldfish and koi.
+They are commonly found on goldfish and koi.
 There are other similar genera of copepods that infect other freshwater and marine fish.

 Symptoms of Anchor Worms in Fish

 Anchor worms are one of the macroscopic freshwater fish parasites that are visible to the naked eye.
 Here are the obvious signs of anchor worms.

 Visible Worms on Scales

 You will see the female reproductive structures that resemble short white worms sticking out from behind scales.
 The end of the white “worm” may have one or two egg sacs attached to it.
 These sacs contain their eggs and drop off into the aquarium to hatch.